-DEFINITION 6.2 (positive/negative disk).
-When h(r) > 0 for small r > 0 we call the singularity positive-disk type.
+Definition 6.2 (positive/negative disk) When h(r) > 0 for small r > 0 we call the singularity positive-disk type.
 When h(r) < 0, then we call it negative-disk type.
 See Figure 2.

-6.1.3 Pants type singularities
+6.1.3 Trinion type singularities

-Let Σ be a genus 0 oriented surface with three holes, i.e., Σ is a pair of pants.
+Let $\Sigma$ be a genus 0 oriented surface with three holes, i,e, $\Sigma$ is a trinion.
 For each boundary component its collar is diffeomorphic to the product of a circle and an interval.
 The projection onto the interval gives a circle bundle structure near the boundary.